 (4) ERCOT shall work in good faith with the QSEs to reschedule any delayed or canceled Outages resulting from an AAN under paragraph (1) above, regardless of whether the Resource took voluntary actions or received an OSA.
 The Outage must be rescheduled so that it is completed within 120 days of the end of the OSA Period.

 (a) If ERCOT issues an OSA, the QSE may submit a new request for approval of the Planned Outage schedule, however the new Outage may not begin prior to the end time of the OSA Period.
+ERCOT must approve the Outage even if it would cause the aggregate MW of all previously approved Outages to exceed the Maximum Daily Resource Planned Outage Capacity.

 (b) If a transmission Outage was scheduled in coordination with a Resource Outage that is delayed, ERCOT shall also delay that transmission Outage when necessary.